warren-bank/fork-Xanado/README.md

 The assumption is that you will be running the multi-player game server on a private server with a limited, trustworthy audience.

-The server can be configured to use HTTPS, see the example config.json for how.
+The server can be configured to use HTTPS, see [configuration](CONFIGURATION.md) for how.
 HTTPS is required for social media logins and notifications to work, and is highly recommended when using default logins.
 To use HTTPS you require an SSL